-1. Not reading the question properlyI wonder how many marks have actually been lost because of this?
+1. Not Reading The Question ProperlyI wonder how many marks have actually been lost because of this?
 Be sure to read the question carefully and highlight any key words that could help you answer the question.

-2. Not planningPlanning and time management is so key (in exams and in life).
+2. No PlanningPlanning and time management is so key (in exams and in life).
 Make sure you read through the entire paper before you start answering anything and divide your time based on how many marks each question is worth.
-And if you have an essay question, make sure you do a quick essay plan first!
+And if you have any essay questions, make sure you do a quick essay plan first!

-3. Quantity over qualitySome people get way too hung up on the word count or filling all the available lined space.
-Don't write for writing sake - be sure that what you're putting down adds value to your answer.
+3. Quantity Over QualitySome people get way too hung up on the word count or filling all the available lined space.
+Don’t write for the sake of it – be sure that what you’re putting down adds value to your answer.

 4. CarelessnessIt seems like an obvious one but you can easily lose marks for bad grammar, bad spelling or use of the wrong tone.
 Make sure you’re paying attention to detail throughout the exam!